Baltoli/project-docs/notes/log.md

   choosing.
 * Type is: `vector<set<T>> -> set<vector<T>>`.
 * Trying to work this algorithm out but it's not going so well initially.

+# 18/3/2017

+* Got the basic form of the model generation algorithm working.
+Next step is to add support for repeated sequences.
+* Can't check directly - need to filter traces for for the events that will actually be checked by something in the automaton.
+Then we can compare traces to models.
+* Basically we're back to the start now - we want to return a bool depending on whether a root expression matches an event.
+This means we can simplify the model-checking API by getting rid of recursion.
+* Need to double check my filtering idea for correctness.
+* Finished the generative model checking algorithm - at first glance it seems to check the existing assertions just as effectively as the previous algorithm, and (informally) seems to run a bit faster.
+* Possible problem when running on larger programs is that the generation of models and traces consumes *a lot* of memory.
+For now I don't think this is a problem, but it's worth noting as a future improvement.
+There should be some decent avenues for improvement as we're very naive about how we generate the sets.
+* Next thing to think about is the interface by which the static analyser can call into the model checker.
+Currently the command line interface does it, but it would probably be best to expose an actual API through a library that the CLI tool and the static analyser can call into.
+* This API is just the same as what the command line tool does - it can just instantiate a model checker and call the SafeUsages method to get the information (need to construct an event graph and model checker for each usage really).
+* The entry point problem is really an issue in the multithreaded context - might be able to ignore it safely in a single threaded context (and just choose `main` for a suitably high bound).
+* Also need to think about how we might go about picking bounds when running the model checker (heuristic on the module or the assertions?).
+* Need to work out how to generalise to cyclic traces (prefix match?)